serre-lab/LeafLens/README.md

 @article{rodriguez2025fossils,
   title   = {Decoding Fossil Floras with Artificial Intelligence:
-             An application to the Florissant Formation}, author  = {Rodriguez, Ivan Felipe and Fel, Thomas and Gaonkar, Gaurav and Vaishnav, Mohit and Meyer, Herbert and Wilf, Peter and Serre, Thomas}, year    = {2025}
+             An application to the Florissant Formation}, author  = {Rodriguez, Ivan Felipe and Fel, Thomas and Gaonkar, Gaurav and  Wilf, Peter and Serre, Thomas}, year    = {2025}
 }